bet01/workshops/kafka/README.md

 ## What is it?

 Kafka is an Event Streaming platform, which allows the sending and receiving of messages between applications in a decoupled manner with a very high throughput.
 If you know Rabbit MQ this won’t be a foreign concept to you.
 What makes Kafka more attractive is throughput and persistence.
-You can set Kafka to keep messages for a certain time, defaulting to two weeks, so if an app goes down it can continue from where it left off.

 ## Throughput